 The first thing we noticed when we moved into our new home was the hot water was burning us.

 Fortunately, I fixed it by simply adjusting the temperature setting on the hot water heater.
-No more burns, and it’s good for the environment to use less electricity or gas to heat the water.
+No more burns, and using less electricity or gas to heat the water is good for the environment.

 But it was also good for our bank account.

-Using House Logic’s guide to reducing your hot water heater energy use, I figure we’ll save $40 per year by keeping the setting lower.
+Using House Logic’s guide to reducing your hot water heater energy use, I figure we’ll save $40 per year by keeping the temperature lower.

-If the idea sounds good to you, here are a dozen more habits for saving money while going green.
+If the idea sounds good to you, here are a handful of other habits for saving money while going green.

 1. Use the Sun to Save Money